mskcc-omics-workflows/modules/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 Please fill in the appropriate checklist below (delete whatever is not relevant).
 These are the most common things requested on pull requests (PRs).

-Remember that PRs should be made against the master branch.
+Remember that PRs should be made against the develop branch.

 Learn more about contributing: [gitbook](https://mskcc-omics-workflows.gitbook.io/omics-wf/GMaCKqX0TmAhUOoZmuc6) -->